Back up applications

 What to include in your backup file selection

-In addition, if you have purchased a license for any of your software or have serial numbers for an application, it is your responsibility to keep a copy of those keys.
-We suggest creating a .txt file with license keys or serial numbers within the installer's folder and include it in your backup.
+If you have purchased a license for any of your software or have serial numbers for an application, you can keep a copy of those keys.
+Create a .txt file with license keys or serial numbers within the installer's folder and include it in your backup.